 14. AGREEMENT ON PROOF

-The computerised records, which are held in La Poste's IT systems with reasonable security measures, will be deemed to constitute proof of communications and exchanges between the Parties in connection with the Contract.
+The computerised records, which are held in Tripperty's IT systems with reasonable security measures, will be deemed to constitute proof of communications and exchanges between the Parties in connection with the Contract.
 These computerised records will be authentic until proof is provided to the contrary.
 The Customer acknowledges that the computerised records may be relied upon against him or her in the event of a complaint or dispute in connection with the Contract.

 15. PERSONAL DATA